 It’s true, isn’t it?
 It’s easy to remember those who have made you feel inspired and empowered.
 But it’s also easy to recall those who made you feel down and useless… just by their words.

 Words have power.
 They can heal or hurt, build up or drag down, encourage or discourage, inspire or deflate.

 You can begin the change today.
 And the good news is that you don’t have to do it alone!
 Jesus wants to transform and restore your challenging relationships, starting today.
-I encourage you to use the form below to connect with a mentor for prayer.
-You can also leave a prayer request in the comments section and we'll pray for you there.
+I encourage you to use the form below (in the "Connect" tab) to connect with a mentor for prayer.